JasperArneberg/ECE382_Lab4/README.md

 | sint64 | signed 64-bit value   |                                   |

 ####Calling/Return Convention
+This table was used to investigate how inputs and outputs are stored within a function.
 | Iteration | a  | b  | c  | d  | e  |
 |-----------|----|----|----|----|----|
 | 1st       | 2  | 2  | 3  | 4  | 2  |